gatsby2016/Fast-WSI-Prediction/README.md

 2. Train the `VGG_fullyConv` model for classification, same as original training process
 3. Check the performance on `Validation` dataset and select the best model in terms of F1 score
 4. Test and evaluate your trained `VGG_fullyConv` model on `Testing` dataset in *patch-level*
-5. Infer and predict the probability map for one WSI and show it!
+5. Input the block with bigger size, Infer and predict the probability map for one WSI and show it!

 ### HotSpot
 > We significantly improve the inferring time by the [ScanNet](https://ieeexplore.ieee.org/abstract/document/8354169) scheme.